Chlorella and spirulina are forms of algae that have been gaining popularity in the supplement world.

-Additionally, consumers should only buy supplements from trusted brands to ensure their safety.
+Additionally, consumers should only buy supplements from a reputable brand that has undergone third-party testing to ensure safety.

 Chlorella and spirulina are forms of algae that are highly nutritious and safe to eat for most people.

-They are associated with many health benefits, including lowered risk factors for heart disease and improved blood sugar control.
+They’re associated with many health benefits, including lowered risk factors for heart disease and improved blood sugar management.